JunLiangWangX/HTML-Guide/README(EN).md

 └── package.json                       # npm configuration file
 ```

-## 📫 Issues And Comment
+##  Issues And Comment

 <img src='./resource/reactions.svg' width='100%'>

 #### What should I do if I encounter a problem?

-If you encounter problems during use, please search [Issue](https://github.com/JunLiangWangX/HTML-Guide/issues) to see if there is an answer to your question.
-If you cannot find an answer, please Submit your issues in [Issue](https://github.com/JunLiangWangX/HTML-Guide/issues) and we will deal with them in time.
+If you encounter problems during use, please search [issue](https://github.com/JunLiangWangX/HTML-Guide/issues) to see if there is an answer to your question.
+If you cannot find an answer, please Submit your issues in [issue](https://github.com/JunLiangWangX/HTML-Guide/issues) and we will deal with them in time.

 #### How to express your views and suggestions?

-If you want to post your own opinions and suggestions, you can go to [discussions](https://github.com/JunLiangWangX/HTML-Guide/discussions) or [Comments in Issue](https://github.com/JunLiangWangX /HTML-Guide/issues/3), of course you can also go directly to the [comment of the site](https://junliangwangx.github.io/HTML-Guide/comment.html)([domestic](https: //wangjunliang.com/HTML-Guide/comment.html)) published
+If you want to post your own opinions and suggestions, you can go to [discussions](https://github.com/JunLiangWangX/HTML-Guide/discussions) or [comments in issue](https://github.com/JunLiangWangX /HTML-Guide/issues/3) , of course you can also go directly to the [comment in site](https://junliangwangx.github.io/HTML-Guide/comment.html) ([domestic](https: //wangjunliang.com/HTML-Guide/comment.html)) published

 ## 👨‍💻 Contributing

 If you find a project bug or are interested in contributing to the project ingredients, please follow these rules:

+- This project is constructed by [vuepress](https://vuepress.vuejs.org/) and requires your ability to develop based on [vuepress](https://vuepress.vuejs.org/)
-- Read [🧩Project Structure](#-project-structure) carefully to make sure you know enough about the project
+- Read [🧩 Project Structure](#-Project Structure) and related project code carefully to make sure you know enough about the project
-- If it is a project bug, please submit an [Issue](https://github.com/JunLiangWangX/HTML-Guide/issues), before submitting an issue, please search whether the relevant content has been raised
+- If it is a project bug, please submit an [issue](https://github.com/JunLiangWangX/HTML-Guide/issues), before submitting an issue, please search whether the relevant content has been raised
-- Please fork  to your own project first, do not create a branch directly under the warehouse.
+- Please fork  to your own project first, do not create a branch directly under the repository.
 - Please describe the commit information accurately
-- PRs are committed to the `dev` branch, not the `master` branch
+- PRs are committed to the `dev` branch, not the `main` branch

 <h3>The sea has confidants in memory, and the ends of the earth are like neighbors.
 Thanks for everyone's contributions!!!</h3>

 <img src='./resource/repository.svg'>

 ## ✊ Support